Pittston, Pennsylvania

 Pittston is a city in Luzerne County, Pennsylvania, United States.
-It is situated between Scranton and Wilkes-Barre in Northeastern Pennsylvania.
-The city gained prominence in the late 19th and early 20th centuries as an active anthracite coal mining city, drawing a large portion of its labor force from European immigrants.
-The population was 7,739 as of the 2010 census, making it the fourth largest city in Luzerne County.
+The city lies in the Wyoming Valley on the east side of the Susquehanna River and on the south side of the Lackawanna River.
+It is approximately midway between Wilkes-Barre and Scranton.
+Pittston is 68.7 mi north of Allentown and 129.2 mi northwest of New York City.

+The population was 7,591 as of the 2020 census, making it Luzerne County's fourth-largest city.
 At its peak in 1920, the population of Pittston was 18,497.
-The city consists of three sections: The Downtown (in the center of the city), the Oregon Section (in the southern end), and the Junction (in the northern end).
-Pittston City is at the heart of the Greater Pittston region (a 65.35 square mile region in Luzerne County).
-Greater Pittston has a total population of 48,020 (as of 2010).
+The city consists of three sections: Downtown Pittston in the city's center, the Oregon Section in the city's southern end, and the Junction in the city's northern end.
+Pittston City is at the heart of the Greater Pittston region, a 65.35 square mile region in Luzerne County.
+Greater Pittston has a total population of 48,020 as of 2010.